PagerDuty/pdagent/README.md

 The PagerDuty Agent is completely open-source which means that you can download the source code and customize it for your needs.

-The Agent requires Python 2.6 or 2.7.
+The Agent requires Python 2.7 or higher.
 The instructions here assume that you're on a Mac.

 ## Developing